bgates747/AgonJukebox/README.md

 ---

+## Contact

+I am @BeeGee747, most active on the [Agon & Console 8 Community](https://discord.com/channels/1158535358624039014/1282290921815408681) Discord channel, which has a [forum](https://discord.com/channels/1158535358624039014/1326253731087384727) dedicated to this project.

+---

 ## Acknowledgments
-Special thanks to these members of the Agon Light community for inspiring this project:
+Special thanks to these members of the Agon Light community for making this project possible:

-- **Steve Sims (@ss7):** for his tireless efforts developing and documenting the VDP and MOS firmwares, and additionally answering questions, providing technical support and insight on Discord.
+- **Steve Sims (@ss7):** for his tireless efforts developing and documenting the [VDP](https://github.com/AgonConsole8/agon-vdp) and [MOS](https://github.com/AgonConsole8/agon-mos) firmwares, and additionally answering questions, providing technical support and insight on Discord.
-- **Jeroen Venema (@evenomator):** for the free and open-source **ez80asm assembler** which not only runs natively on Agon, but on all three major OS's, freeing us from the tyranny of Zilog's buggy, outdated, Windows-only proprietary closed-source ZDS II.
+- **Jeroen Venema (@evenomator):** for the free and open-source [ez80asm](https://github.com/envenomator/agon-ez80asm) assembler which not only runs natively on Agon, but on all three major OS's, freeing us from the tyranny of Zilog's buggy, outdated, Windows-only proprietary closed-source ZDS II.
 Also for providing assembly routines compatible with his assembler, some of which provide core functions of this program.
 - **Tom Morton (@tomm8086):** for **fab-agon-emulator**, another cross-platform, open-source program which not only brings Agon to prospective hardware owners, but much eases the development process.
 Also for his sample PRT interrupt timer assembly code, which is at the core of how this thing works, as well as honouring the many Bothans who died to bring some critical emulation bugs to light.
-- **Richard Turrnidge (@Richard_Turrnidge):** for his excellent Agon-specific EZ80 assembly language video tutorials on YouTube, and the attending sample programs repository paired to each episode.
+- **Richard Turrnidge (@Richard_Turrnidge):** for his excellent Agon-specific EZ80 assembly language [video tutorials](https://www.youtube.com/@AgonBits) on YouTube, and the attending [sample programs](https://github.com/richardturnnidge/lessons) repository paired to each episode.
 Also for testing the application and braving the source code on occasion.
-- **Shawn Sijnstra (@sijnstra):** for adminstering the largest and most active Agon Discord server I know of.
-Also for his `math24` library which gets a good workout in this program.
+- **Shawn Sijnstra (@sijnstra):** for adminstering the largest and most active [Agon Discord server](https://discord.com/channels/1158535358624039014/1158536711148675072) I know of.
+Also for his [arith24](https://github.com/sijnstra/agon-projects/blob/main/calc24/arith24.asm) functions which get a good workout in this program.
 Finally for providing user feedback and cheerleading these efforts.
 - **@calc84maniac:** for detailed optimisations of various assembly routines, particularly the ones related to sorting filenames, and some core maths functions.
 - **@Triplefox:** for many discussions related to digital audio theory and processing, including help with one particularly challenging file that helped me refine my default processing options to their current state.
 - **@rafd_electrotux:** for user feedback, feature suggestions, and a nice list of Mexican Mariachi and Chilean folk songs for testing as well as diversifying my own collection.
+- **Dean Belfield:** for his [port](https://github.com/breakintoprogram/agon-bbc-basic-adl) of R.T.
+Russell's Z80 version of BBC BASIC to Agon.
+This application makes use of its floating point library for the 32-bit maths required to access large audio files, by way of [my own port](https://github.com/bgates747/agon-bbc-basic-adl-ez80asm) from ZDS II to ez80asm-compatible source code.